-Under the No Action Alternative (Alternative 1), the improvements to Broad Branch Road would include short-term minor restoration activities (safety and routine maintenance) that maintain the continuing operation of the existing roadway.
+Under the No Action Alternative (Alternative 1), the improvements to Broad Branch Road would include minor, temporary restoration activities (safety and routine maintenance) that maintain the continuing operation of the existing roadway.

 The existing roadway is located within DDOT right-of-way, with minor exceptions.
 These exceptions occur in six short sections along the project corridor where the existing roadway was constructed outside DDOT-owned property.
 These small areas amount to a total area of 923 square feet.
 All but one location are located on the east side of the roadway where the northbound lane encroaches on NPS-administered property in Rock Creek Park.
 The single encroachment on the west side of the roadway occurs where a curve in the southbound lane enters private property owned by a Sovereign Nation (the Republic of Peru).
 The location of the roadway, outside of the DDOT-owned right-of-way, may be due to inconsistencies in survey bounds that existed when the current Broad Branch Road was constructed or may be the result of previous repaving projects.
-This Revised Draft EA would serve to provide the appropriate action needed to correct these inconsistencies, which may include an easement, land transfer, or permit.
+These inconsistencies will be investigated, shared, and resolved in cooperation with the applicable property owners during the design phase of the project.